 - Gradually reduce attention.
 When the whole family is home, dogs are often the center of activity.
 About a week before school starts, begin giving your dog shorter periods of attention.
 Gradually increase these breaks each day to help them adjust to spending more time alone.

-Keeping Your Dog Entertained While the Family is Away
+How to Keep Your Dog Entertained While You're Away at School

 - Scatter food.
 Dogs are natural foragers and enjoy searching for food.
 Consider hiding small treats or use a treat-dispensing toy to keep your dog engaged while you’re away.
 Always provide fresh, clean water to keep them hydrated.